crtxio/cortex-publisher/README.md

     - This will bring you to a web page requiring your Cloudflare account ID and API Token that you created from the previous step.
     - You will also be linked to the newly forked repository to enable Github Workflows.
 For more information on workflows pleas visit Github's [About workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).

-    __*Note*__: This will run an initialworkflow that will fail by design as you do not currently have the remaining information populated for a clean deployment.
+    __*Note*__: This will run an initial workflow that will fail by design as you do not currently have the required environment variables populated for a clean deployment.
 Updates to come on this part of the deployment process in the future.

 2. Create the following KV namespaces in your Cloudflare account.